-On December 1, 2009, we announced that concurrently with the capital reduction and cash distribution exercise to be undertaken by TCL, we intend to appoint a broker to sell 550,000,000 shares in TCL at a price of S\$0.03 per share on an ex-distribution basis ("Placement").
-On June 9, 2010, upon the obtaining of the relevant approvals from its shareholders and the legal and regulatory authorities in Singapore, TCL announced that the expected date of payment of the cash distribution of S\$0.05 per issued share was July 7, 2010.
+On December 1, 2009, we announced that concurrently with the capital reduction and cash distribution exercise to be undertaken by TCL, we intend to appoint a broker to sell 550,000,000 shares in TCL at a price of \$\$0.03 per share on an ex-distribution basis ("Placement").
+On June 9, 2010, upon the obtaining of the relevant approvals from its shareholders and the legal and regulatory authorities in Singapore, TCL announced that the expected date of payment of the cash distribution of \$\$0.05 per issued share was July 7, 2010.
 On July 8, 2010, we announced that we had proceeded to complete the sale of a total of 536,000,000 shares out of 550,000,000 shares available in the Placement in TCL to the various purchasers.
 Further to the closing of the Placement, our total shareholding in TCL decreased from 34.4% to 13.9%.
-Subsequently, we sold additional TCL shares in the open market resulting in our shareholding interest in TCL remained unchanged at 12.2%, and we do not exercise significant influence over the operating and financial policies of TCL.
+Subsequently, we sold additional TCL shares in the open market resulting in our shareholding interest in TCL decreasing further from 13.9% to 12.2%.
+As at December 31, 2010 and 2011, our shareholding interest in TCL remained unchanged at 12.2%, and we do not exercise significant influence over the operating and financial policies of TCL.
 Our investment in TCL is classified as held for trading as they are held for the purpose of selling in the near term.
 Our investment in TCL is measured at fair value with changes in fair value recognised in other income in the income statement.

 The results of TCL for the year of 2009 were equity accounted and presented as discontinued operations.
 In 2010, gain on disposal of TCL shares is presented as gain from discontinued operations.
-The remaining shareholding interest in TCL is classified as held for trading as at December 31, 2010.
+The remaining shareholding interest in TCL is classified as held for trading as at December 31, 2010 and 2011.